fionahiklas/interview_prototype_ac_metrics/README.md

 Theorem prototype exercise

+## Content

+This repo contains the following

+* This README.md - detailing design activities and top-level information
+* adminInterface - code and documentation for the admin web interface
+* design - design diagrams generated from Visual Paradigm
+* deviceApi - code and documentation for the device API service
+* experiments - code or other experiments to investigate ideas

+## Assumptions

+* The AC device only supports HTTP not SSL as this would be too complicated
+* The AC allows configuration of registration URL, data URL, and registration token
+* The web interface will use a hard-coded username/password for demonstration

+## Decisions

+### Using Ruby for the REST API

+Since this is familar and provides support for REST APIs and many other things.
+Need to consider event machine at some point for scalability but probably not for the POC since there shouldn't be any significant load on the apps.

+### Using node.js for the admin interface

+There is support for pug (aka JADE) templates that support the rapid development of pages using Bootstrap code.

+### Using Docker for deployment

+Docker containers allow deployment of the application using docker-compose or even Kubernetes and also isolate the services.

 ## Questions

 ### Is the device strictly push (HTTP client) only?

-This seems to be the case
+This seems to be the case.
+There is also no suggestion that HTTPS is supported and in fact this may be too cumbersome so a HTTP-only approach with some mechanism such as HMAC or is being assumed

 ### Are there any requirements on how the device authenticates with the API

 Does the AC device provide a way to enter URL and username/password?
 What other details can be entered?
 Secure keys?

+It seems that a predefined token is allow

 ### Is the device using HTTP or HTTPS

 Or for the sake of the POC are we simply looking at HTTP?
+Making the assumption that only HTTP is supported and needs some HMAC or similar mechanism

 ### Does the admin interface need to support other auth mechanisms?